This article details the addition of support for Docker containers within Sophos Antivirus for Linux. The following sections are covered:

 Sophos Antivirus for Linux has been enhanced to improve detection of malware in Docker containers using on-access scanning and to improve the way in which detections in Docker containers are presented within the Sophos management consoles.
 Now, when a threat is identified within a Docker container, the threat report will state the path and hostname of the container.
 This will be displayed as (container hostname=<hostname>).

 Threat detection within Docker containers has been available since the following versions of Sophos Antivirus for Linux:

 For Sophos Antivirus for Linux to detect threats in Docker containers, the Talpa on-access driver must be used.
 The FAnotify kernel interface does not support scanning inside containers.

 A recent, supported version of Docker will need to be installed and configured, preferably from the operating system vendor’s package repositories.

-The Sophos Antivirus for Linux Docker scanning functionality is supported on the following platforms:
+The Sophos Antivirus for Linux Docker scanning functionality is available on Supported releases of the following platforms:

 From the Docker web site, the following anti-virus consideration is recommended:

 When antivirus software scans files used by Docker, these files may be locked in a way that causes Docker commands to hang.